aljoxo/Arisen/README.md

 - Ylikollikas for doing the lion's share of the animation work on this project.
 Without his assistance and feedback, this list would be nowhere near as advanced as it currently is animations and combat wise.
 - Curly for allowing me to use his graphical baseline as the core of my list.
 - Bingus for helping me with ENB tweaking, playtesting, nifs, mod page screenshots, the final version of the logo/banner, and the MO2 splash.
 - iAmMe for helping me with the CK, documentation, and general WJ related things.
-As well as fixing some of the FaceGen (check out [Tahrovin](https://github.com/iAmMe27/Tahrovin) if you have a VR headset).
+As well as fixing some of the FaceGen (check out [Tahrovin](https://github.com/iAmMe27/Tahrovin) if you're looking for a VR list).
 - [Jolly Co-Operators](https://discord.gg/jolly-coop) for getting me more comfortable with modding.
 - JustThatKing and jdsmith2816 for their help with graphics and some miscellaneous.
 - Noggog for Mutagen and the xEdit team for xEdit and their tools.